Nationals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has eight doubles, a triple, a home run, 14 walks and 15 RBI (54 total hits).
+- Arraez has nine doubles, a triple, a home run, 14 walks and 15 RBI (56 total hits).
 He's also swiped one base.

-- Arraez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .250 with two doubles, two walks and two RBI.
+- Arraez will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .333 with three doubles, a walk and two RBI.

 Arraez Recent Games